craftercms/docs/source/system-administrators/activities/delivery/configure-apache-vhost.rst

 Configuring Apache Virtual Host for Production
 ==============================================

-This section will show you a sample Apache virtual host configuration for your Crafter CMS site.
+This section will show you a sample Apache virtual host configuration for your CrafterCMS site.

 Here's the sample configuration for setting up a vhost for production: